mgorav/ranger-policies/README.md

 ### Conclusions
-Currently, the mock APIs is mocking OAUTH and Policy management.
+Currently, the mock API is mocking OAUTH and Policy management.
 However, it does provide clarity on the interception based policies enforcement.
 In application world, this type of authorization enforcement is quite a common practice.